 8.1 The Community Investment Fund programme for 2019/20 has an indicative budget of £1.050m with the majority to be spent on neighbourhood enhancements through identified member need in the wards across the Borough.
 All elected Councillors will have £20,000 each to spend on Capital projects of their choosing and Cabinet has an additional Community Investment Fund Capital Allocation of £210,000.
 The only stipulation is that this must be capital and not revenue expenditure, though Councillors now have an additional Revenue allocation of £5,000 each.
 Allocations are for individual councillors but two or more Councillors can pool resources in order to fund a larger project.
 Thus far orders have been raised for Park and Recreation Ground improvements, footway and alleyway resurfacing and improvements to green verges.

 9 Comments of Other Committees

-This report will be considered by the Overview & Scrutiny Committee on 31st January 2019 and any comments will be reported at the Cabinet meeting.
+This report was considered by the Overview & Scrutiny Committee on 31st January 2019.
+The Cabinet considered the report on 4th February 2019 and agreed to recommend to Council for approval.

 10 Conclusion